Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 One way these things are done is that you go after the family, friends, and business associates of the politician.

 FACTS MATTER - This was NOT a party line vote!
-(Score:1)
+(Score:5, Informative)

 This was NOT a party line vote.
 The following Republicans voted NO and should be congratulated for standing with the People, not the ISP $$$.